-To improve motor carrier safety and efficiency at U.S. international borders by designing, developing performance specifications, testing, and evaluating the International Border Crossing (IBC) electronic screening (e-Screening) system.
+To improve motor carrier safety and efficiency at U.S. international borders by designing, developing performance specifications, testing, and evaluating the International Border Crossing (IBC) Electronic Screening (e-Screening) system.

 The IBC e-Screening concept leverages the Federal Motor Carrier Safety Administration's (FMCSA's) investment in the FMCSA Query Central (QC) and Customs Border Patrol's (CBP's) Automated Commercial Environment (ACE) to provide an automated, data-driven approach to selection of vehicles for inspection at the northern and southern borders, enabling uniform and consistent application of policies and procedures related to safety and compliance assurance of cross-border commercial traffic.
-IBC e-Screening will enable northern and southern border States and FMCSA to utilize the QC-ACE data, in an automated system-to-system environment, enabling identification and full safety and compliance verification of carriers, trucks, trailers, and drivers electronically, within 3 seconds or less of a truck's presentation at a State IBC processing point rather than the current 15-minute manual process.
+IBC e-Screening will enable northern and southern border States and FMCSA to utilize the QC-ACE data in an automated system-to-system environment, enabling identification and full safety and compliance verification of carriers, trucks, trailers, and drivers electronically, within 3 seconds or less of a truck's presentation at a State IBC processing point rather than the current 15-minute manual process.

-Display the screening results to State and FMCSA enforcement officers and inspectors to assist them in making more informed inspection selection decisions in fixed and mobile operations as well as mainline and ramp settings, thus significantly increasing the efficiency and effectiveness of their operations.
+Display the screening results to State and FMCSA enforcement officers and inspectors to assist them in making more informed inspection selection decisions in fixed and mobile operations, as well as mainline and ramp settings (thus significantly increasing the efficiency and effectiveness of their operations).

 Enable data monitoring/reporting by States and FMCSA to better position each organization to fulfill its mission.

-A border safety application that provides information from the QC-ACE system to inspectors on a tablet device or laptop.
+A Border Safety Application that provides information from the QC-ACE system to inspectors on a tablet device or laptop.
 Also, a report that provides performance specifications of the screening system and evaluates the feasibility of deploying this system at U.S. border crossing sites.

 FY 2013: $600,000

 FY 2015: $450,000